pippim/pippim.github.io/tcm.md

 {% include image.html src="/assets/img/tcm/TCM Header with Gingerbread Man.png"
    alt="TCM Header with Gingerbread Man.png"
    style="float: none; width: 100%; margin: .25rem 0 1rem 0px;"
-   caption="The Cookie Machine Transparent Button"
+   caption="The Cookie Machine's Gingerbread Man Button on far right."
 %}

-*The Cookie Machine*, commonly abbreviated as **TCM**, is shown above with the normally transparent button "Gingerbread Man" button visible.
-When visible it will always appear in the same spot at the top of the {{ site.title }} webpage.
+*The Cookie Machine*, commonly abbreviated as **TCM**, webpage heading is shown above.
+The normally transparent "Gingerbread Man" button visible.
+When visible, it always appears in the same spot at the top of the {{ site.title }} webpage.

 TCM is new technology that repurposes "Cookies".
 Cookies